purpleposeidon/1/README.md

 # Porting my program...?
 ## Languages and libraries?
-C's got a reasonably good library (for C :P).
+C's got a reasonably good library (...for C :P).
 Rust's got a mediocre library.

+(Uh, but you shouldn't port your program because kernel stuff is still unimplemented.)

 ## What are some ways for me to fuck things up?
 * By introducing an inconsistency in output: `atr/my-program | atr/cat | std/cat` should be the same as `atr/my-program | std/cat` should be the same as `std/my-program`, for all invocations of `my-program`.